 Where data quality tasks are run matters.
 When using a tool like Great Expectations, it’s important to know some of how GE works to decide on where to put the GE tasks.

-As Tasks Inside The DAG
+As Tasks Inside the DAG

 If you’re using Write-Audit-Publish, a pattern to ensure that bad data doesn’t make it to production, then keeping the checks within the same DAG as the pipeline is ideal.
 You can use checkpoints to test data in batches on staging, moving failing data to an error table, or dropping it altogether.
 This pattern works in cases where the tests should be “close” to the data, and for ensuring that transformations in the pipeline are happening correctly.
 In terms of scheduling, it means that your data quality is always scheduled along with the pipeline, so critical pipelines running frequently would highly benefit from this pattern.

 The two examples above show how easy it is to add Great Expectations operators to a working ETL pipeline.
-More information about how to use the

-As A Separate DAG
+As a Separate DAG